 Yes, sexually transmitted diseases can cause erectile dysfunction.
-Some common STDs like gonorrhoea, Chlamydia, viral hepatitis and HIV can cause infections that affect different parts of the male genitalia.
+Some common STDs like gonorrhea, chlamydia, viral hepatitis and HIV can cause infections that affect different parts of the male genitalia.
 An older 2010 study indicated that STDs are associated with sexual dysfunction.

 STDs usually start as infections transmitted via sex (STIs).
-When a person gets these infections via sexual contact, they may not show symptoms, therefore they may not get treatments.
+When a person gets these infections via sexual contact, they may not show symptoms; therefore, they may not get treatment.
 STIs often lead to STDs.
 STD is the point where a sexually transmitted infection starts manifesting as a disease, in some cases causing organ damage.

 In this article, we will discuss how STDs can cause erectile dysfunction, symptoms of ED, and STDs that can cause ED.

 Erectile dysfunction occurs when a person is persistently unable to achieve or sustain an erection strong enough to have sexual intercourse.

 While there is no standard set duration for a normal erection to last, if you are unable to keep it long enough to have satisfying sex, you may have ED.
 ED is often caused by a combination of physiological, psychological and anatomical factors.

 When a sexually transmitted infection causes ED, it is usually an anatomical factor in play.
 The reason is that some STIs commonly infect the prostate gland, an important part of the male reproductive system that plays a role in producing and fine-tuning semen.